Vittorio Carelli Collection ETE ‘89

 The Result

-Sales revenue from the ETE ’89 Collection represented a staggering 300% increase over its previous HIVER predecessor.
-However, more significant was the press attention associated with this particular Collection.
-The industry publication Marie Claire read, “fashion assumes a new form and shape, a soft comfortable silhouette that redefines the whole body by focusing on a slender waistline, Vittorio Carelli has taken a leading role, with a Collection poised for the future with a vision that crystallizes his approach to fashion as timeless, and yet well-timed.”
+Sales revenue from the ETE '89 Collection surged by an extraordinary 300% compared to its predecessor, the HIVER line.
+Yet beyond the impressive financial performance, it was the Collection's critical reception that truly distinguished it.
+Industry publication Marie Claire remarked, “Fashion assumes a new form and shape—a soft, comfortable silhouette that redefines the entire body by emphasizing a slender waistline.
+Vittorio Carelli has taken a leading role with a Collection poised for the future, guided by a vision that crystallizes his approach to fashion as both timeless and impeccably timed.”

 Collection ETE ’89 Highlights